horga83/shellChatGPT/man/README.md

 Minimal **INSTRUCTION** to behave like a chatbot is given with chat `options -cc`, unless otherwise explicitly set by the user.

-On chat mode, if no INSTRUCTION is set, a mininal one is given, and some options auto set, such as increasing temp and presence penalty, in order to un-lobotomise the bot.
+On chat mode, if no INSTRUCTION is set, minimal instruction is given, and some options auto set, such as increasing temp and presence penalty, in order to un-lobotomise the bot.
 With cheap and fast models of text cmpls, such as Curie, the best_of option may be worth setting (to 2 or 3).

 Prompt engineering is an art on itself.
 Study carefully how to craft the best prompts to get the most out of text, code and chat compls models.